Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Conclusions

 In this paper, we have proposed S-BAR as a general solution to estimate channels in \acp{fas}.
 Specifically, this paper is the first attempt to introduce Bayesian inference into the FAS channel estimation.
 Different from the existing \ac{fas} channel estimators relying on channel assumptions, the general S-BAR utilizes the experiential kernel to estimate channels in a non-parametric way.
 Inspired by the Bayesian regression, the proposed S-BAR can select a few informative channels for measurement and combine them with the experiential kernel to reconstruct high-dimensional \ac{fas} channels.
 Simulation results reveal that, in both model-mismatched and model-matched cases, the proposed S-BAR can achieve higher estimation accuracy than the existing schemes relying on channel assumptions.

 For the follow-up works, the extension to wideband channel estimation for \acp{fas} will be interesting.
-Since the channels of multiple carriers share the same ports, the port selection should balance the uncertainty of channels on the different carriers.
-Besides, we note that reconfigurable intelligent surfaces (RISs) can provide additional control degrees of freedom (DoFs) for FAS channels \cite{Zhang'21}.
-The cooperation between RISs and FASs may be able to improve the accuracy of \ac{csi} acquisitions \cite{Shojaeifard'22}. \appendices
+Since the channels of multiple carriers share the same ports, the port selection should balance the uncertainty of the channels on different subcarriers.
+Besides, thanks to the generality of Bayesian regression, the proposed S-BAR can be extended to realize channel estimation in the general phased-array case \cite{Cui'24'TIT}.
+In addition, since reconfigurable intelligent surfaces (RISs) can provide additional control degrees of freedom (DoFs) for FAS channels \cite{Zhang'21}, the cooperation between RISs and FASs may be able to improve the accuracy of \ac{csi} acquisitions \cite{Shojaeifard'22}.